DAOStarFinder#

 The (x, y) pixel coordinates of the approximate centroid positions of identified sources.
 If xycoords are input, the algorithm will skip the source-finding step.

 The minimum separation (in pixels) for detected objects.
+If None (default) then the minimum separation is calculated as 2.5 * fwhm.
+Set to 0 to disable minimum separation.
 Note that large values may result in long run times.

 See also